RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

     - The values for this parameter can range from a minimum value of 1 to a maximum value of 5.

-* ##### qnode_keys

-    - List with just two qnode keys to connect. example: [n1, n2]

-    - Acceptable input types: list.

-    - This is a required parameter and must be included.

-    - `['n01', 'n02']` and `[]` are examples of valid inputs.

-* ##### node_category_constraint

-    - This constraint will display paths that only pass through the user-specified category.

-    - Acceptable input types: string.

-    - This is not a required parameter and may be omitted.

-    - `biolink:Disease`, `biolink:Gene`, and `biolink:ChemicalEntity` are examples of valid inputs.

 ## ARAX_infer
 ### infer(action=drug_treatment_graph_expansion)

-`drug_treatment_graph_expansion` predicts drug treatments for a given disease curie.
+`drug_treatment_graph_expansion` predicts drug-disease treatment relationship including:
+    1. Given an interested 'drug' CURIE, it predicts what potential 'disease' this drug can treat (currently disable).
+    2. Given an interested 'disease' CURIE, it predicts what potential 'drug' can treat this disease.
+    3. Given both an interested 'drug' CURIE and a 'disease' CURIE, it predicts whether they have a treatment relationship.

 It returns the top n results along with predicted graph explanations.

-You have the option to limit the maximum number of drug nodes to return (via `n_drugs=<n>`)
+You have the option to limit the maximum number of disease (via `n_diseases=<n>`)/drug (via `n_drugs=<n>`) nodes to return.

-This cannot be applied to non disease/phenotypic feature nodes (nodes that do not belong to either of 'biolink:biolink:Disease', 'biolink:PhenotypicFeature', or 'biolink:DiseaseOrPhenotypicFeature').
+This cannot be applied to non drug nodes (nodes that do not belong to either of 'biolink:biolink:Drug', 'biolink:ChemicalEntity', or 'biolink:SmallMolecule'), and non disease/phenotypic feature nodes (nodes that do not belong to either of 'biolink:biolink:Disease', 'biolink:PhenotypicFeature', or 'biolink:DiseaseOrPhenotypicFeature').

 #### parameters:

+* ##### drug_curie

+    - The CURIE for a drug node (should be a subject node) used to predict what potential diseases it may treat.

+    - Acceptable input types: string.

+    - This is a required parameter and must be included.

+    - `CHEMBL.COMPOUND:CHEMBL55643`, `CHEBI:8378`, and `RXNORM:1011` are examples of valid inputs.

-* ##### node_curie
+* ##### disease_curie

-    - The curie for the node you wish to predict drugs which will treat.
+    - The CURIE for a disease node (should be a object node) used to predict what potential drugs can potentially treat it.

     - Acceptable input types: string.